 6. Lack Of Plot

 Let’s face it, nothing much happens in ‘Withnail’.
-But that’s one of its great strengths.
+There are no ‘life lessons’.
+But that’s its main strength.
 Two out-of-work actors try to go on holiday, one of their uncles comes to stay, falls in love with and attempts to seduce the other one, then they come home.
 It’s two fingers up to the screenwriting template taught in most film schools.
 But, framed another way, it’s actually the classic plot: put your hero(es) up a tree, throw rocks at him and get him down, though poor Withnail seems destined to stay up the tree forever…

 5. Endlessly Quotable Dialogue